Alaaabdelmoneam/Library-Management-System/README.md

 ## Deadline:
 The assignment is due by **[Insert Due Date]**.
 Late submissions will be penalized unless prior arrangements are made.

----

-This assignment is intended to help you practice applying the principles of object-oriented design and SOLID principles in a real-world system.
-It will also improve your ability to write clean, maintainable, and extendable code that can easily adapt to future requirements.